 - Perform other procedures to assess overall health.

 - Collect blood or urine samples for laboratory testing.

 Information from a physical exam and laboratory tests can help identify health issues that can cause symptoms of dementia.
 Common causes of dementia-like symptoms are depression, untreated sleep apnea, delirium, side effects of medications, thyroid problems, certain vitamin deficiencies and excessive alcohol consumption.
 Unlike Alzheimer’s and other dementias, these conditions often may be reversed

 - What kind of symptoms have you noticed?

 - Have they gotten worse?

+The doctor may also ask a family member to provide input about changes in your thinking skills and behavior.
 Use our Doctor Visit Checklist (PDF) to get ready for your appointment.